davidlday/RemindersWidget/README.md

 When configuring, be sure to use [Sublime Text Editor](https://www.sublimetext.com/3) or similar.

 The following configuration items are available at the top of reminders.coffee:

+* style: Uses @import for external CSS styles to permit multiple skins with minimal configuration changes in the main script.

 * tasksPerList: Number of tasks to show per list, 0 for all.
 0 by default.
 * showNotes: Whether notes get shown.
 True by default.